Cy Grant: Awards

 In 1997, Grant was awarded an honorary fellowship by the University of Surrey Roehampton.

 Death

-Grant died at University College Hospital in London on 13 February 2010 at the age of 90.
-He was survived by his wife Dorith (whom he married in 1956), their two daughters and one son, and his son from an earlier marriage.
+Grant died at University College Hospital, London, on 13 February 2010 at the age of 90.
+He was survived by his wife Dorith (whom he married in 1956), their two daughters and one son (Dana, Sami and Dominic), and his son from an earlier marriage, Paul.

 Legacy and honours

 Before Grant's death, the Bomber Command Association had planned to honour him as an "'inspirational example' of how black and white servicemen and women fought alongside one another in two world wars", and a posthumous ceremony took place the following month at the House of Lords, where his younger daughter Samantha (Sami) Moxon was presented with a plaque bearing the citation that Flt Lt Grant had "valiantly served in World War Two to ensure our freedom".
 He had originally been invited to an award presentation in the US in 2009 at a "Caribbean Glory" event organised by Gabriel Christian to raise the profile of West Indians' contribution in two world wars, but illness had prevented Grant from attending.

 Other tributes have included events at the British Film Institute: "Cy Grant Day at the BFI: Tribute to a Hero", on 7 November 2010 (hosted by Burt Caesar, and on 12 November 2016 "Life and Times of Cy Grant", with the participation of Professor Kurt Barling, producer Terry Jervis, theatre director Yvonne Brewster, and the High Commissioner of Guyana.

 A blue plaque erected on 11 November 2017 by the Nubian Jak Community Trust marks Grant's former home at 54 Jackson's Lane, Highgate, in London.